2015 National Excellence in Urban Education Award Eligibility Criteria

-We are pleased to announce that the 2013 National Excellence in Urban Award Application is now available.
-This year we are awarding four categories of school: elementary (no higher that Grade 6), middle (no higher than Grade 9), high (no lower than Grade 9), and alternative schools.
+We are pleased to announce that the 2015 National Excellence in Urban Award Application is now available.
+This year we are awarding four categories of school: elementary an K-8, middle (no higher than Grade 9), high (no lower than Grade 9), and alternative schools.
 We will be awarding up to five schools in each category.

 - save a copy of the application to your computer